Prešov: Music

 Part of the city's celebrations are also side stages, where young bands can also try their luck.

-In 2009, the first Prešov film festival.
-Bastion film festival, was established.
+In 2009, the first Prešov film festival, the Bastion film festival, was established.
 The festival takes place on the historic wall behind the Franciscan Church.
 The organizers are PKO Prešov and Prešov composer and guitarist David Kollar.

-After many years, the constant influx and modification of music groups, which are often enforced throughout Slovakia, required documentation, which took place through the Internet database of Prešov bands and performers under the name Frenky's Music Encyclopedia.
+After many years, the constant influx and modification of music groups, which are often enforced throughout Slovakia, required documentation, which took place through the internet database of Prešov bands and performers under the name Frenky's Music Encyclopedia.
 Historically and currently, the ever-growing database of Prešov musicians is run by Michal Frank, a journalist and editor-in-chief of the Prešov Korzár.